Estadio Garcilaso, Football at the foot of Machu Picchu

-Playing at altitude of Cusco is an ordeal for visitors, especially in Copa Libertadores where teams are not used to playing in those conditions.
-The stadium, owned by the Peruvian Institute of Sport, It has hosted late Peruvian League and Cup, Copa America matches, Copa Libertadores and Copa Sudamericana, but no houses encounters selecting Peru, Reserved for the National Stadium in Lima despite the Estadio Inca has the best natural grass in Peru.
+The enclosure, owned by the Peruvian Institute of Sport, It has hosted late Peruvian League and Cup, Copa America matches, of Copa Libertadores and Copa Sudámericana, but no houses encounters selecting Peru, reserved for the Estadio Nacional de Lima despite the fact that the Inca Stadium has the best natural grass in Peru.